When To Switch From Veg To Flower? Get All the Answers from Kyle Kushman

 Okay, let’s get into it.
 How big is your tent?
 How much vertical space do you have?
 This is crucial information, the most important factor in determining when to start flowering.

-Your plants can double or triple in height after flipping and you don’t want them to outgrow the tent.
+Your plants can double or triple in height after flipping and you don’t want them to outgrow the tent if you veg for too long.
 Nor do you want to waste the space and produce smaller yields than you had to.

-You should measure from the base of your plant to around 12 inches below your lights.
+You should measure from the base of your plant to around 12 inches below your growing lights, this is so-called "sweet zone".
 When your vegging plants reach about one third of this height, you can flip into flower.

 Did you know?
 If growing outdoors or in a greenhouse, you can use light-deprivation techniques to cause your plants to flip.